aaronpk/Overland-iOS/README.md

 The settings in this section control features specific to the Overland app.

+* `Logging Mode`
+  * "All Data" will save every location update received and send to the server in a batch.
-* `Logging Mode` - Whether you want Overland to log all data or only log the most recent point.
-If you configure the endpoint URL to send data in the query string then you should set this to "Only Latest".
+  * "Only Latest" will send only one update to the server at a time based on the sending interval.
+If you configure the endpoint URL to send data in the query string then you should use this setting.
 Experiment with the other settings to control how frequently you get data sent from the app.
-Setting this to "Owntracks" will change the format of the data logged, and can be used with Home Assistant.
+  * "Owntracks" will change the format of the data logged to Owntracks format, and will also send only one location update at a time.
+This can also be used with Home Assistant.
 See the Home Assistant section below for details.
-* `Points per Batch` - Controls the number of location updates that will be sent with each HTTP request.
+* `Locations per Batch` - Controls the number of location updates that will be sent with each HTTP request when in "All Data" mode.
 Setting this to 50 will mean more requests to the server are required to flush the queue, but each request will be smaller.
 Setting this to 1000 means you'll be able to flush the queue with fewer requests, but each request will be much larger.
 Each location point can be around 600 bytes when serialized as JSON, so sending 1000 points in a request will mean the request body may be around 600kb.
 Lower batch sizes are likely better for flaky network connections, and larger batch sizes are good when on a reliable connection.
 Note that this does not affect the frequency at which data is sent to the server.
 * `Resume with Geofence` - This is an attempt at overcoming the limitations of the "Pause Updates Automatically" feature.
 Setting a radius here will register an "exit" geofence whenever location updates are paused at that location.
 This will attempt to get the app woken up when the user leaves the area again, and when triggered, will resume tracking with the previous settings.
-* `Discard Points Closer Than` - When set, the app will discard any location updates within the distance selected.
+* `Min Distance Between Points` - When set, the app will discard any location updates closer than the distance selected.
 For example you can set the value to 50 meters to only record an update if the phone moves 50 meters from the last location.
 Note: This does not have a noticeable effect on battery life, since the OS will have already delivered the location data to the app by this point.
 * `Min Time Between Points` - When set, the app will discard any location updates received within the selected amount of time.
 For example you can set the value to 10 seconds to record an update at most every 10 seconds.
 Note: This does not have a noticeable effect on battery life, since the OS will have already delivered the location data to the app by this point.
 The default is 1 second.
 * `Enable notifications` - Toggle whether the app should send push notifications about events such as when tracking has been automatically stopped and started.
-* `Prevent screen lock during trip` - When enabled, your phone screen should not go to sleep when there is a trip active.
 * `Configure Wifi Zone` - You can configure a wifi zone to force the app to report an exact location whenever you're connected to a specific wifi SSID.
 This is useful if you don't want to collect a bunch of noisy data when you're at home.

-**System Settings**
+#### Trip Settings

+The "Trip Settings" tab contains most of the same options as the main settings tab, but these values only apply when a trip is in progress.
+When a trip starts, the app will apply these settings, and when a trip ends, will revert to the main settings.

+You can use this for example to record low-frequency updates continusouly, but then log high-frequency updates when you start a trip.

+There are some additional settings specific to trips:

+* `Show Location Indicator During Trips` - Choose whether you want the device to show the location indicator when a trip is in progress.
+Enable this to help the app run continuously in the background.
+* `Prevent screen lock during trip` - Does what it says.
+This is another way you can be sure the app won't get killed by iOS in the background.

+#### System Settings

 There are some additional settings in the iOS Settings app that are not exposed in the app interface itself.
 This is for settings that are infrequently changed or uncommon.

 * `Include tracking stats` - Toggle whether to include visit and app metadata in the log as well.
 This is useful when trying to understand the app lifecycle and how the various tracking settings affect the app's behavior, but you probably don't want it enabled for production passive tracking usage.
 * `Consider HTTP 2XX Successful` - By default, the server has to respond with a specific JSON response (`{"result":"ok"}`) in order to tell the app it has received the data and to delete the stored cache.
 Turning this on will consider any HTTP 2xx response code successful.
 Only use this if you are unable to send the JSON response from your server software, as this may inadvertently lose data if your server has errors.
 * `Include Unique ID in Logs` - Turn this on to include an additional `unique_id` in every record.
 This is the phone's "Unique ID" generated by Apple.
 The value cannot be customized, so you can use it as a reliable way to identify unique devices.

 #### Configuration by Custom URL